kaypeter87/kaypeter.com/content/notes/bg3-linux/index.md

 ## Errors galore

+Steam uses Proton, which is a fork of Wine, to allow Linux users to run games not supported natively on Linux.
+So I was confident that BG3 would work.
+Or so I thought...

 I've been using the RAD drivers for a while now and all the games on Steam seemed to work, but when I tried to launch BG3 on Steam, I'd get a bunch of errors: